madskristensen/MarkSite/README.md

 ![Folder structure](https://raw.githubusercontent.com/madskristensen/MarkSite/master/art/folder-structure.png)

-Each folder MUST have a file called `index.md` exception for folders that start with an underscore (example: `/pages/_images/`).
+Each folder MUST have a file called `index.md` with the exception of folders starting with an underscore (example: `/pages/_images/`).

 #### Metadata